 -Bishop Kallistos Ware, The Orthodox Way

 Yet, this is not necessarily the experience of all who travel.
-Every year, thousands of tourists from all over the world spend enormous amounts of time and money traipsing from one end of the globe to the other, with little to show for their adventures beyond a cell phone full of instagram-worthy photos, a suitcase full of cheap souvenirs, and the fading memory of some very nice meals.
-Rather than becoming more open-minded and self-aware, many people return home even more exhausted than before, feeling the need for a vacation from their vacation.
-For the economically and culturally privileged, travel has become an increasingly competitive consumption practice and a marker of prestige.
-Predominantly-white "expats" from Western countries can now make a full-time living off of SEO-optimized travel blogs, in which they take pride checking off their bucket lists, while the travel experiences of immigrants and refugees from the Global South continue to be treated with suspicion and prejudice.
+Every year, thousands of tourists from all over the world spend enormous amounts of time and money traipsing from one end of the globe to the other, with little to show for their adventures beyond a cell phone full of instagram-worthy photos and a suitcase full of cheap souvenirs.
+Rather than becoming more open-minded and self-aware, many people return home even more exhausted than before, needing a vacation to recover from their vacation.
+For the economically and culturally privileged, travel has always been a competitive consumption practice and a marker of prestige.
+Predominantly-white "expats" from Western countries now make a full-time living off of travel blogs in which they take pride checking off their bucket lists.
+Meanwhile, the travel experiences of immigrants and refugees around the world continue to be treated with suspicion and prejudice.

-Many people miss out on the transformative potential of their travel experiences precisely because they fail to bring with them a willingness to truly engage with, and be changed by, the people and places they encounter.
+Many people miss out on the transformative potential of their travel experiences precisely because they fail to bring with them a willingness to engage with, and be changed by, the people and places they encounter.
 As Thoreau writes, "It is not what you look at that matters; it's what you see."
-Nowadays anyone with money can travel to far-flung places in relative comfort, collecting their selfies at World Heritage sites.
-But real transformation requires that we make ourselves vulnerable to the world around us.
+Nowadays anyone with money can travel to far-flung places in relative ease and comfort, collecting selfies at World Heritage sites.
+But true transformation requires that we make ourselves vulnerable to the world around us.
 And vulnerability, by its very nature, is uncomfortable.

 The word "travel" comes from the Middle English "travail," which means "to make a journey" but also "to toil, labor."
-The kinds of travel experiences that truly invite us to grow, learn, find ourselves, and better understand the world around us, are difficult in some sense.
-And no, I do not just mean the difficulty of making your flight connection on time, or finding the nearest internet cafe.
-For those who want to truly deepen their experience of travel, consider some of the following tips:
+The kinds of travel experiences that invite us to grow, learn, find ourselves, and better understand the world around us, are difficult in some way.
+And no, I do not just mean the difficulty of making your flight connection on time, or finding the nearest internet cafe to check your messages.
+Those who want to truly deepen their experience of travel might consider some of the following tips:

 3. Stay with locals.
 Instead of staying at a regular hotel or a corporate hostel filled with other travelers like yourself, why not stay with a local family, or a monastery community that rents out its rooms to guests?
 Many people offer this now as a way of making extra income, and AirBnB has made it easier than ever to locate these kinds of opportunities.
 It's a great way to meet local people and get some perspective.